vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 Often other people are required to handle your data, or you might be the person that handles other people’s data.

 To arrange the security of the research data you work with, in many cases you have to make a (legal) agreement with other people involved.
 These agreements will make explicit permitted uses, retention time, and agreed upon security measures.
 Find out what legal contracts you can use by studying the figure below.
-Visit the Guide [Legal instruments and agreements](https://www.uu.nl/en/research/research-data-management/guides/legal-instruments-and-agreements) for more information
+Visit the Guide [Legal instruments and agreements](https://www.uu.nl/en/research/research-data-management/guides/legal-instruments-and-agreements) for more information.

-For tailored advice and templates, contact TODO: add link
+For tailored advice and templates, contact TODO: add VIB link

 ![Legal Agreement contacts -80width](../../images/AgreementsPicture.png "Agreement types for data")